Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 - ✨ Answer: Tanishq
 #### Question 11.
 Which Tata company become the first listed Indian IT company to reach the $100 billion market capitalisation mark in 2018?
 - ✨ Answer: Tata Consultancy Services
+#### Question 12.
+Which of the following statement is true about the initiative 'Tata Dialogue'?
+- ✨ Answer: Open Digital Platform for all employees , Connect and engage with senior management